mehmetak78/react-redux-materialui/readme.txt

         - git commit -m "First Commit"
     - Then Create the /client folder with
         - Create React App tool, in Webstorm (or manually)
+        - There can be a warning about git while creating the client.
+Choose "Add Root" there.
     - Open the Webstorm Project from the root directory /Webstorm/File/Open -> /react-redux-materialui

+git add

 --------------------------------------------- SERVER ------------------------------------